 The entire world has a new mantra: Keep your social distance and wash your hands thoroughly, regularly, with soap and water.

-Like so many other countries, South Africa is in lockdown until at least 30 April 2020.
+Like so many other countries, South Africa is in lockdown which will be followed by many months of social distancing.
 We are all holding thumbs that we will soon start returning to work, and at least to a certain degree, to life as we knew it before most of us were confined to our homes after our State President, Mr Cyril Ramaphosa, announced the initial lockdown, effective as from Friday, 27 March 2020.